 Strollers Marked as a Wheelchair for Guests at the Disney World parks

 As a rule, strollers can’t be taken through attraction queues or onto ride cars.
 Guests with children who have special needs may be able to get permission from Guest Services to have their stroller designated to be used as a wheelchair.
+If approved, you’re given a red tag for the stroller.
 These are the only strollers that can be taken through attraction queues.
 If a ride allows manual wheelchairs on a ride car, these strollers can also usually be boarded.

 Keep in mind that strollers marked as wheelchairs must be within the allowable size of wheelchairs which can not exceed 36″ (92cm) in width and 52″ (132cm) in length.